ZUMVU

 • This form is required to fill up for declaring TDS returns details of an individual.

-• This form is in regard to their payments except for salary.
+• This form is in regard to their payments, except for salary.

-• It is needed to fill for affirmation by people who are living and working in India and Indian citizens.
+• It is needed to fill out for affirmation by people who are living and working in India and Indian citizens.

-• This form is obligatory under the subsection (3) of section 200 of the Income-tax Act, 1961.
+• This form is obligatory under subsection (3) of section 200 of the Income-tax Act, 1961.

-• The sections under which the form falls, and can be helpful as the source to fill in the declaration form include sections 193, 194, 194A, 194BB, 194C, 194D,194EE, 194F, 194G, 194H, 194I, 194J, 194LA and rule 31A.
+• The sections under which the form falls, and can be helpful as the source to fill in the declaration form, include sections 193, 194, 194A, 194BB, 194C, 194D,194EE, 194F, 194G, 194H, 194I, 194J, 194LA and rule 31A.

-• It is mandatory to mention thePAN for non-Government deductors.
+• It is mandatory to mention the PAN for non-Government deductors.

 • In the case of Government deductors, "PANNOTREQD" is compulsory to mention on the form.
 Mentioned.